-However, where a pupil continues to make less than expected progress, despite evidencebased support and interventions that are matched to the pupil's area of need, the school will consider involving specialists, including those secured by the school itself or from outside agencies e.g. Autism Outreach, Educational Psychologists.
-Parents will always be involved in any decision to involve specialists along with the child's class teacher and in appropriate cases, the child them self.
-Specialist agencies will only be contacted where parents are in agreement.
+However, where a pupil continues to make less than expected progress, despite evidence-based support and interventions that are matched to the pupil's area of need, the school will consider involving specialists, including those secured by the school itself or from outside agencies e.g. Autism Outreach, Educational Psychologists.
+Parents will always be involved in any decision to involve specialists along with the child's class teacher and in appropriate cases, the child themself.
+Specialist agencies will only be allowed contact with their child(ren) where parents are in agreement and provide this in writing.